Schoeps style circuit and the PCBs for BM700/800 bodies

 I will not discuss capsule polarisation here.
 It is assumed you are using a electret capsule, (without internal fet) or that you know how to apply polarisation to an externally polarised capsule.

-Signal flow: Signal enters at T4, goes through the gate of the fet and is split into opposite polarity copies at the drain and source of the fet - these two copies then go through C5 and C6, into the base of the PNP transitors and out the emitter of the transitors to the cable and mic preamp
+Signal flow: Signal enters at T4, goes through the gate of the fet and is split into opposite polarity copies at the drain and source of the fet - these two copies then go through C5 and C6, into the base of the PNP transistors and out the emitter of the transitors to the cable and mic preamp.

 The circuit consists of two sections.
-A fet concertina phase splitter and impedance converter and then two PNP emitter followers used as impedance converters.
+Firstly a fet concertina phase splitter and impedance converter followed by two PNP emitter followers used as impedance converters.
 The signal flows through the fet then through the two PNPs in parallel, but with opposite polarity in each PNP.

 For historical reasons, phantom power is high voltage but low current.
 This was originally to allow capsule polarisation directly from the phantom power source, but it presents a challenge for making a good impedance converter headamp where we would normally prefer more current at lower voltage.
 The clever thing about this circuit is that the two sections run in series from a power supply point of view.
 The PNP transistors are stacked on top of the fet so the fet essentially runs on the exhaust current from the output transistors.
 Since we have loads of voltage but not much current available, this lets us use the same current twice, and we still have plenty of voltage to share between the two sections.

 For those like me, who are coming to BJT transistors from valves or fets, I think of the PNP emitter followers like an upside down source follower.
-(Upside down because a PNP transitor is reverse polarity from a valve or a "normal" NPN transitor).
+(Upside down because a PNP transistor is reverse polarity from a valve or a "normal" NPN transistor).
 In turn I think of a source follower as a fet version of a valve cathode follower.
-The emitter resistors are notably missing from the schem, and this is because they are the 6.8k resistors that are assumed to be in the mic preamp supplying the phantom power.
+The emitter resistors are notably missing from the schem, but they are not missing from the circuit!
+This is because they are the 6.8k resistors that are assumed to be in the mic preamp supplying the phantom power.
+Any mic preamp that doesn't have these resistors in place is not supplying correct P48 phantom power.
 The circuit could be built with emitter resistors built in, but we would require an extra power cap, two extra power supply resistors, and two emitter resistors.
 Since the schoeps circuit was originally designed to fit in a small pencil mic body you can see that it was desirable to keep the parts count down.

 Section by section description and part value choices.

 Q1, R1, R2, R3, and VR1 form a concertina phase splitter.
-Gain approaches 1 for each side of the splitter, if current and transconductance are high enough.
+Gain approaches 1 for each side of the splitter, if current and transconductance are high enough and R2/R3 are not too low.
 Seen together the sum of both sides has a gain approaching 2.